Overview

 Curriculum

-- You may only transfer 62 hours from junior or community colleges.
+- You may transfer no more than 62 hours from junior or community colleges.

-- You must have a GPA of 2.25 or above on a 4.00 scale to transfer to or graduate from the program.
+- You must have a GPA of 2.25 or above on a 4.00 scale to transfer into or graduate from the program.

 Educational Psychology Faculty